ka9cql/allstar/README.md

 #

 After running "newscut", you can then play the audio file(s) over your Allstar node.
-The tool below will "warn" your users 10, and five minutes before playing the main audio file.
+The tool below will "warn" your users that the news is about to be played, and then play the news.

+NOTE: YOU MUST ensure that all of your timeout timers are set sufficiently long (5 minutes or so) before playing the news.
+Check both Allstar/Asterisk and your node's radio!!

-2) Execute "playnewstest" from the command line in the /root/allstar directory 10 minutes prior to when you want the audio news to begin playing like this -
+2) Execute "playnewstest" from the command line in the /root/allstar directory when you want the audio news to begin playing like this -
 #
     playnewstest ARN NOW L       (to play the AR Newsline)
 #